Updated: Dec. 29th, 2024

 Small steps are so much easier to wrap your head around, and these tiny specific goals can give you the motivation you need to continue.
 So go ahead – commit to taking the stairs each morning, writing just one page of the book you’ve always wanted to write, cutting out one dessert each week, or greeting your spouse at the door with a kiss.
 I think you’ll find it feels so good you’ll be eager to take the next steps!

-Research has shown that accountability matters.
+Support is, in my eyes, the most important element to achieving success.
+And research backs me up, showing that accountability matters.
 When you set a goal and keep it to yourself, the only one who knows when you don’t succeed is you.
-But when you share your goals with a friend, seek out a support group, or join a class you may be more likely to follow through on what you say you’re going to do.
+But when you share your goals with a friend, seek out a support group, work with a professional, or join a class you may be more likely to follow through on what you say you’re going to do.

 Better yet, ask a friend to join you.
 Social connections have been shown to boost happiness, and doing something with a friend is often more fun than going it alone.

-• Resolve to get the nutrients you need.
+- Resolve to get the nutrients you need.
 Eating well is important, and there are so many small things you can do to begin.
-Start by avoiding fast food and processed foods.
-Find one new recipe each week to cook at home, using fresh organic vegetables.
+Replacing fast food with quick and easy meals prepared at home is a good place to start.
+Choose one new recipe each week that incorporates fresh organic vegetables.
 Add a new flavor to old favorites with spices like ginger and tumeric, which also have big health benefits.
 Add a high quality multivitamin to your daily routine to ensure that you’re getting all the essential vitamins and nutrients your body requires while you develop new eating patterns.

 The new year is upon us.
 Don’t you want to make it your best year ever?
 Take some time to look at your life as a whole.
 What’s working?
 What isn’t?
 How can you take small steps all year long to make it better?
 Remember, you don’t have to change everything all at once – and you don’t have to give up if you falter.
 Start today, and if you stumble, pick yourself up and begin again.
 By this time next year you might just have the life you deserve – and no need for new year’s resolutions!